-Congratulations Suman on successfully defending your Ph.D.
+Congratulations, Suman, for successfully defending Ph.D.
 Thesis!

 • Post by: